General uninstallation troubleshooting | CS5, CS5.5 products

 Delete the following types of files and then try to uninstall the Adobe Creative Suite 5 product again.

 - Windows: Use Disk Cleanup to delete temporary files.
-See Disk Cleanup tool in Windows XP and Delete files using Disk Cleanup on the Microsoft support website.
+See Delete files using Disk Cleanup on the Microsoft support website.

 The Adobe Creative Suite 5 product installation log can indicate an additional problem that is the source of the failure.
 To review the log files manually, see Troubleshoot CS5 and CS5.5 installation with install logs.
 Or, use the Adobe Support Advisor to analyze the files and point you to documentation for known errors.